-Before I go on, it’s important to make clear the difference between a living will (what’s called an advanced directive is generally used in Scotland), or advance decision as it is more commonly referred to in England and Wales, and a will:
+Before I go on, it’s important to make clear the difference between an Advance Directive and a will:

-- A living will, or advance decision, is a document that stipulates what kind of end-of-life care treatment you wish to receive, especially when you are unable to respond to doctors.
+- An Advance Directive is a legal document which stipulates what kind of end-of-life care treatment you wish to receive, especially when you are unable to respond to doctors.
 For example, whether you would like to be resuscitated, or, should you become seriously ill, if you want to receive life-prolonging treatments, such as antibiotics, or even food and drink.

 - A will is a legally-binding statement, often signed by executors of your estate, or trustees, or legal representatives such as solicitors, which enables you to bequeath, upon your death, personal property and financial settlements to those you have named in it.
 You may also wish to write down what you wish your funeral and burial arrangements to be.

-Returning Brian and Enid, Enid has been diagnosed with dementia, and is horrified to think that her life may be extended unnecessarily if she is unable to make end-of-life care decisions for herself.
+Let’s return to Brian and Enid.
+Enid has been diagnosed with dementia and is horrified to think that her life may be extended unnecessarily if she is unable to make end-of-life care decisions for herself.

 ‘Why on earth would I want my life extended, especially if I’ve lost the plot?’ she asked.
 ‘I’ve had a good life, done lots of the things, and when it’s time to go, it’s time to go.’

 Brian is still bursting with vitality, but very aware that it won’t be long before his health also begins to decline.
 ‘We’re decided to do this now’ they said in unison, seating themselves on either side of me, ‘so there’s no misunderstanding between our children.’

 ‘Don’t want any falling out around the deathbed,’ said Enid, pragmatically, and then raising her eyebrows at me.
 ‘You know what families can be like.’